 3.2.1 The Constitution has provided an elaborate framework for the governance system in India.
-Part V, Chapter 1 deals with the Union Executive, Chapter II deals with the Parliament and Chapter IV deals with the Union Judiciary.
+Part V, Chapter I deals with the Union Executive, Chapter II deals with the Parliament and Chapter IV deals with the Union Judiciary.
 The Executive Power of the Union vests in the President and is exercised by him either directly or through officers subordinate to him in accordance with the Constitution (Article 53).
 Article 74 provides that there shall be a Council of Ministers with the Prime Minister as the Head to aid and advise the President who shall, in the exercise of these functions, act in accordance with such advice.
 Article 75 provides that the Prime Minister shall be appointed by the President and the other Ministers shall be appointed by the President on the advice of the Prime Minister.
 Article 77 provides for the Conduct of Government Business:

-"77.
-(1) All executive actions of the Government of India shall be expressed to be taken in the name of the President.

-(2)Ordersandotherinstrumentsmadeandexecuted in the name of the President shall be authenticated in such manner as may be specified in rules to be made by the President, and the validity of an order or instrument which is so authenticated shall not be called in question on the ground that it is not an order or instrument made or executed by the President.
+- "77.
+(1) All executive actions of the Government of India shall be expressed to be taken in the name of the President. - (2)OrdersandotherinstrumentsmadeandexecutedinthenameofthePresident shall be authenticated in such manner as may be specified in rules to be made by the President, and the validity of an order or instrument which is so authenticated shall not be called in question on the ground that it is not an order or instrument made or executed by the President.

-(3) The President shall make rules for the more convenient transaction of the $business of the {\it Government} of {\it India}, and {\it for all ocation} among {\it Ministers} of the$ said business."

-3.2.2 Article 73 lays down the executive powers of the Union.
+- (3) The President shall make rules for the more convenient transaction of the business of the Government of India, and for allocation among Ministers of the said business." - 3.2.2 Article 73 lays down the executive powers of the Union. - "73.
+(1) Subject to the provisions of this Constitution, the executive power of the Union shall extend - (a) to the matters with respect to which Parliament has power to make laws; and

-- "73.
-(1) Subject to the provisions of this Constitution, the executive power of the Union shall extend - to the matters with respect to which Parliament has power to make (a) laws; and to the exercise of such rights, authority and jurisdiction as a reexercisable by (b) the Government of India by virtue of any treaty or agreement:
+(b) totheexerciseofsuchrights, authority and jurisdiction as are exercisable by the Government of India by virtue of any treaty or agreement: